colevandersWands/reading-code-prep/forest-and-trees/README.md

   otherwise they are not :(
 */

-// ! prompt the user for input and assign it to `userInput`
+// call prompt: instructions for the program
+// declare, init: the value returned from calling `prompt` (string or null)
 //   this line explains to the user what they need to input
 //   the `userInput` variable is used later on to check if the user input a valid string let userInput = prompt('enter the word "yes", upper or lower case');

+// declare, init: an empty string
+//  this variable will be assigned a different values depending on what the user provided
+//  the value in `reaction` will be used at the end of the program to alert the user let reaction = '';
-// compare the input to null
+// test: compare the input to null
-//  this is to check if they canceled the input if (userInput === null) {
+//  this is to check if they canceled the prompt if (userInput === null) {
-  // alert a sad face
+  // write: a sad face
-  //  let the user know how much they have disappointed you alert(':(');
+  //  let the user know how much they have disappointed you reaction = ':(';
 }
-// ? convert the input to lower case and compare it to 'yes'
+// test: convert the input to lower case and compare it to 'yes'
 //   checking the user input to make sure they put in a valid string
 //   this line uses .toLowerCase so that it doesn't matter what letter were upper or lower case else if (userInput.toLowerCase() === 'yes') {
-  // alert the user input concatenated with an exclamation mark
+  // write: the input concatenated with an exclamation mark
   //   this is the path for valid user inputs
-  //   the user will be congratulated for following instructions alert(userInput + '!');
+  //   the user will be congratulated for following instructions reaction = userInput + '!';
 }
 // the input is not null, and is not 'yes'
 //  they did input something, but it was not correct else {
-  // alert the user input concatenated with an exclamation mark
+  // write: baaaad concatenated with the input
   //   this is the path for invalid user inputs (things that aren't some form of "yes")
-  //   it will tell users that they messed up baaaaadly alert('baaaaad: ' + userInput);
+  //   it will tell users that they messed up baaaaadly reaction = 'baaaaad: ' + userInput;
 }

+// call alert: the correct reaction
+//  all the logic is done, nothing left but to send your reaction to the user alert(reaction);
 ```

 [TOP](#forest-and-trees)